 If the pilot light is dirty or malfunctioning, technicians will clean it up and get it back into shape.
 The motor and belts will be inspected and if it seems as though the oil is low or old, they’ll replace or refill the oil.
 Filters and seals will be inspected, cleaned, and replaced as necessary.
 The furnace as a whole will be cleaned if it poses a risk or seems to be interfering with the quality of operation.

 A few last details our professionals will go over is checking to see if there’s any carbon monoxide leaking from the furnace.
 We have special sensors allowing us to test the levels.
 If there seems to be a problem, we can take care of it then and there, and you won’t have to worry about a potential leak.
-There are a number of other checklist items we look at, including examining the integrity of your ductwork and wiring connections, and testing your thermostat.
+There are a number of other checklist items we look at, including examining the integrity of your ductwork and wiring connections and testing your thermostat.
 Finally, we’ll turn everything on, make sure all of the safety measures are working accordingly, and then consider the maintenance done.

 As you can see a lot goes into a check, but by the end of it, you’ll be left with an HVAC unit that is prepared to keep your family warm during the fall and winter seasons.
-Besides keeping your family safe from carbon monoxide, however, keeping your HVAC unit working in best condition also has a few other benefits.
+Besides keeping your family safe from carbon monoxide, however, keeping your HVAC unit working in its best condition also has a few other benefits.

 Why HVAC Maintenance Matters

 When something is properly tuned regularly, such as your car, it functions more efficiently.
-The same applies for the HVAC unit, because the filters have been changed, belts have been replaced, and so on, the unit as a whole is performing better.
+The same applies to the HVAC unit because the filters have been changed, belts have been replaced, and so on, the unit as a whole is performing better.
 As such, the heat is easier and more efficiently generated in your home.
 This is especially important for when the temperatures truly begin to drop and your house needs to get warm fast.

 For those who have health conditions that affect breathing — such as asthma and allergies — having your furnace working efficiently is crucial.